-ADS is dedicated to our employees, the communities we live, work and play in, and forming lasting partnerships with likeminded organizations that will help build a more resilient and sustainable future.
-Fiscal 2021 was a year of successes across all three of these areas.
-During Fiscal 2021, ADS created and filled the role of Director of Diversity, Equity and Inclusion to drive our efforts in this area forward.
-While COVID-19 made employee volunteer efforts at scale a challenge, ADS continued to make an impact through charitable contributions stemming from the ADS Foundation as well as localized efforts from the company.
-ADS also entered into several key partnerships In Fiscal 2021 that we will discuss in more detail in this section of the report.
+ADS is dedicated to our employees, the communities we live, work and play in and forming lasting partnerships with likeminded organizations that will help build a more resilient and sustainable future.
+Fiscal 2022 was a year of successes across all three of these areas.
+During Fiscal 2022, ADS refined our diversity, equity and inclusion (DE&I) strategy and created our Culture Statement.
+ADS continued to make an impact through charitable contributions stemming from the ADS Foundation as well as localized efforts from the company durign Fiscal 2022 despite the challenging environment for volunteer activities posed by the on-going covid pandemic.
+ADS also entered several key partnerships in Fiscal 2022 that we will discuss in more detail in this section of the report.